Which anatomical term refers specifically to the region of the fo... | Channels for Pearson+

 1

-Step 1: Understand the question by identifying the anatomical region being referred to, which is the forehead.
+Step 1: Understand the question by identifying the anatomical region being referred to.
+The question asks for the term that specifically describes the region of the forehead.

-Step 2: Review the anatomical terms provided in the options: Orbital, Occipital, Frontal, and Temporal.
+Step 2: Review the anatomical terms provided in the options: Occipital, Temporal, Frontal, and Orbital.
+Each term corresponds to a specific region of the body.

-Step 3: Define each term: Orbital refers to the eye socket region, Occipital refers to the back of the head, Frontal refers to the forehead region, and Temporal refers to the sides of the head near the temples.
+Step 3: Recall the definitions of each term: - Occipital refers to the back of the head. - Temporal refers to the sides of the head near the temples. - Frontal refers to the forehead region. - Orbital refers to the eye socket area.

-Step 4: Match the correct term to the forehead region based on the definitions provided.
-The term 'Frontal' corresponds to the forehead.
+Step 4: Match the correct term to the region described in the question.
+Based on the definitions, the term 'Frontal' corresponds to the forehead region.

-Step 5: Confirm the correct answer by cross-referencing anatomical terminology and ensuring the forehead is indeed described by the term 'Frontal'.
+Step 5: Confirm your understanding by visualizing or referencing an anatomical diagram to ensure the Frontal region is indeed the forehead.

 Watch next